 This guide is for the Epson XP series and should work on any model from 300 through at least 630, and likely many others with minor adjustments in the instructions.
 Please refer to the video for an illustrated demonstration.

-- Connect a USB cable from the printer to a computer or laptop.
+- Connect a USB Printer cable from the back of your printer to a computer or laptop.
+You must use a Type A/B printer cable and plug it into the correct USB port on the printer (square) not the standard USB input port on the front.
 When in recovery mode, a USB connection is required to transfer the firmware to the printer, even if you already have it connected wirelessly.

 - Remove all of the ink cartridges from the printer.
 This will ensure that all cartridge-related errors will be reset after applying the alternate firmware.